-1. Grasp the edge of the buffet table and pull all the way out.
+1. Grasp the edge of the buffet table and pull all the way out until it locks into place..

-2. Insert buffet table extension.

-NOTE: The buffet table extension is located inside the buffet cabinet.
+- 2. Insert buffet table extension with the tabs facing the table. - NOTE: The buffet table extension is located inside the buffet cabinet.